How To Find Internal Links to a Page (3 Proven Methods)

 Follow the steps to find internal links using this internal link checker tool:

 Start by crawling your website.
-Paste your homepage’s URL in the search box, then press start.
+Write your homepage’s URL in the search box, then press start.

 Screenshot of Screaming Frog interface with highlights on the search bar and start button